Our mission is to foster awareness of the cultural and historical significance of the North American bison.

-The National Buffalo Museum and bison herd are located at the Frontier Village, near the intersection of Highway 281 and Interstate 94 (exit 258).
-Museum exhibits focus primarily on the history of bison in the plains culture, but offer something for every interest.
-Displays include Plains Indian artifacts; a wide variety of artwork; the 19th century firearms used by bison hunters; remains of prehistoric bison; a children’s room featuring wildlife of North Dakota; and video presentation about the history of bison.
+The National Buffalo Museum is a 6000 square foot facility housed in a rustic log building at the Frontier Village in Jamestown, North Dakota.
+Museum exhibits focus primarily on the history of bison in the plains culture, but displays include Plains Indian artifacts; a wide variety of artwork; the 19th century firearms used by bison hunters; remains of prehistoric bison; and a children’s room featuring wildlife of North Dakota.

-We would love to hear from you on ideas to that YOU would like to see added to make your experience here at the National Buffalo Museum more enjoyable.
-Send us an email or visit our FB page.
+We would love to hear your ideas for making your experience here at the National Buffalo Museum more enjoyable.
+Send us an email or visit our facebook page!